-UPDATE 1-Itaú's credit ROE may surpass cost of capital, CEO says
+UPDATE 2-Credit at Itaú could soon be profitable again -CEO

 Itaú projected combined provisions, loan discounts and impairments between 15.5 billion reais and 18 billion reais ($4.97 billion and $5.8 billion) this year.
 The indicator previously accounted just for provisions.

-Itaú also lowered a target for interest income growth, while keeping unaltered those for fee income, expense growth and loan book expansion.
+Itaú also lowered a target for interest income growth, while keeping goals for fee income, expense growth and loan book expansion unchanged.

-Bracher expects combined provisions to end this year near the target's highest point.
-Interest income should stay around the mid-and lowest points of guidance this year, he added.
-(Reporting by Guillermo Parra-Bernal; Editing by Frances Kerry and Jonathan Oatis)
+Bracher sees combined provisions ending this year near the highest point of guidance.
+Interest income should stay around the target's mid-and lowest points, he added.
+(Reporting by Guillermo Parra-Bernal; Editing by Frances Kerry, Jonathan Oatis and Bernard Orr)